 (Continued from my post on Consuegra.)

 The most famous monastery in the community of Madrid is, undoubtedly and deservedly, El Escorial—the grandest monastery in the country.
 Though impressive, El Escorial is, however, no longer a working monastery.
+(I have since found out that this is not true, and there are still monks there.)
 Indeed, its primary function was never to be a home for monks, but a seat of power.
 To see a proper monastery without leaving the bounds of Madrid, one can go to Las Descalzas or La Encarnación, two historic and lovely monasteries in the center.

 The bus deposited me in this cold and rocky place at around 10:30 in the morning, on a chilly November day.
 The walk to the monastery took about twenty minutes.
 I arrived in time to be there when the gates opened at 11:00.
 Before going inside, I retreated a little from the entrance so as to see the monastery amid its surroundings.
 The best place to see El Paular is from the Puente del Perdón, a picturesque stone bridge (built in the 1700s) that runs over the river Lozoya.
 From here you can see the monastery’s tall spire presiding over a square building, adjoining a series of domes and semi-domes on the right.
 With the looming mountains serving as a backdrop, the monastery is quite a quaint sight.